mgpauly1458/mgpauly.github.io/projects/IC-protobot.md

   - Roslib.js
   - Express.js
   - React
 summary: "I was on a team (Robotic Space Exploration Team) that made a rover as an entry to the University Rover Challenge.
-I was on the Instrumentation & Control team and helped them design and implement all aspects of their frontend interface and frontend software to remotely contorl the rover."
+I was on the Instrumentation & Control team and helped them design and implement all aspects of their frontend interface and frontend software to remotely control the rover."
 ---

 <!-- <img class="img-fluid" src="../img/cotton/cotton-header.png">